 – Web development of business system front-ends and process tools

-– Database design, maintenance, and tuning (SQL)
+– Database maintenance, tuning, and query optimization (SQL)

 – Workflow, API, and integration development (K2 Blackpearl)

 – Process automation and systems integration (PowerShell, .NET)